swarmnyc/fulton-android/README.md

 }
 ```

-These five methods matches the RESTFul convention.
+These five methods matches the RESTFul convention:
 - `fun <T> list(queryParams: QueryParams?, init: (Request.() -> Unit)?): Promise<ApiManyResult<T>>`
 - `fun <T> detail(id: Any, queryParams: QueryParams?, init: (Request.() -> Unit)?): Promise<T>`
 - `fun <T> create(entity: T, init: (Request.() -> Unit)?): Promise<T>`
 - `fun <T> update(id: Any, entity: T, init: (Request.() -> Unit)?): Promise<Unit>`
 - `fun delete(id: Any, init: (Request.() -> Unit)?): Promise<Unit>`

-You can use FultonApiClient even though the API Server doesn't use Fulton Server as long as the API Server meets these specifications.
+You can use FultonApiClient (even though the API Server doesn't use Fulton Server) as long as the API Server meets these specifications.
 1. It is RESTFul.
 1. the body of request for "create" and "update"
     ``` js